Wire-haired Slovakian Pointer

 Origin and historical development

-The Slovakian Wire-haired Pointing Dog, known in its native land as the Slovenský Hrubosrstý Stavač, is a relatively modern breed that emerged in the mid-20th century.
-The development of this breed was a deliberate effort by Slovakian breeders to create a versatile hunting companion capable of working in the diverse and often rugged terrain of the Carpathian Mountains.
-The foundation of the breed involved crossing the German Wire-haired Pointer with the Weimaraner and the Cesky Fousek.
-This strategic hybridization aimed to combine the endurance and scenting ability of the German breeds with the distinct, manageable temperament and coat characteristics of the local stock.
-Breeders followed strict champion rules to ensure that the resulting progeny maintained the necessary hunting instincts while exhibiting a stable, cooperative nature.
+The Wire-haired Slovakian Pointer, known in its homeland as the Slovenský Hrubosrstý Stavač, is a relatively modern breed that emerged in the mid-20th century.
+Its development was a deliberate effort by Slovakian breeders to create a versatile hunting dog capable of working in the diverse and often rugged terrain of the Carpathian Mountains.
+The breed was established by crossing the German Wirehaired Pointer with the Weimaraner and the Cesky Fousek.
+This combination resulted in a dog that possesses the stamina of a mountain hunter and the keen scenting ability required for tracking game in dense forests.

 FCI Standard & Characteristics